aaronkaddu/simple_shell/README.md

 # BAShell

 This repository contains the files for alx-Holberton's simple_shell project.
-It can be compiled using GCC and will execute a simple shell that can be used for some basic tasks and programs most commonly found in the /bin/ folder.
+It can be compiled using GCC and will execute a simple shell that can be used for some basic tasks and programs most commonly found in the $PATH.

 ## Pre-requisites
 Authorized functions and macros: